R> # A tibble: 6 × 8

 - ✓ The

-bill_length_mmandbody_mass_gvariables show a positive correlation, with larger penguins having longer bills and higher body masses. - ✓ The
+bill_length_mmandbody_mass_gvariables show a positive correlation, with larger penguins having longer bills, higher body masses. - ✓ The

-sexvariable appear to have an effect on the relationship betweenbill_length_mmandbody_mass_g, with male penguins tending to be heavier with longer bill lengths. - ✓ There also appears to be differences in the relationship between
+sexvariable appears to have an effect on the relationship betweenbill_length_mmandbody_mass_g, with male penguins tending to be heavier with longer bill lengths. - ✓ There also appears to be differences in the relationship between

 bill_length_mmandbody_mass_gbetween the different species and islands.